How Lichen Inspired Living Building Materials and Biocement

 Lichen is a symbiosis between fungus and photosynthetic algae or cyanobacteria.
 The fungus provides shelter and mineral access; the algae provides sugars via photosynthesis.
 Together they colonize bare rock — breaking down stone with acids and generating soil — in environments neither could survive alone.

-In the language of biomimicry, this falls under the Process › Pioneer harsh environments category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Pioneer harsh environments category.

 The Design Principle